yabacici/hairinthecity/README.md

-# 'Hair In The City' Project
+# Hair In The City App

 I created 'Hair In The City' is my final project during a 3-month bootcamp at SPICED Academy.

+This project is a **work in progress**.

 ## Overview

-This project is a WORK IN PROGRESS.
+This is a fullstack React app.

+### My idea

-This is a single-page application made with React where users can EITHER look for a hairstylist nearby without creating a profile OR register as a hairdresser and engage in conversation with other users.
+This is an app where users can look for a hairstylist nearby without creating a profile or register as a hairdresser and engage in conversation with other users.

+### What can a user do?

+-   Register
+-   Log in
+-   Chat
+-   Look for other users
+-   Locate user

 ## Built with

--   HTML
 -   CSS
--   JavaScript
--   Node.js
--   React.js
+-   React
 -   Redux
 -   React Google API
 -   Socket.io